HTV vs DTF vs Sublimation: Which Printing Method Is Best? (2026 Guide)

 - Intricate designs = weeding nightmare.
 Your fingertips will hate you

 If you're just starting out and want to test the waters without breaking the bank, HTV is your lowest-risk entry point.
-You can literally start with a $200 cutting machine and a household iron (though we recommend a heat press for consistency).Sublimation: The Science Experiment That Makes Magic š¬
+You can literally start with a $200 cutting machine and a household iron (though we recommend a heat press for consistency).What Is Sublimation and How Does It Work? š¬

 Sublimation sounds fancy because, well, it kind of is.
 This is where your design literally becomes ONE with the fabric.
 No layer sitting on top, no texture ā just pure, vibrant color that's part of the shirt itself.

 Special sublimation inks + special paper + REALLY hot heat press (we're talking 400°F) = ink that turns from solid to gas and permanently dyes the fabric.
 It's like the fabric drinks up your design.
-Science is cool, folks.Sublimation's Sweet Spots
+Science is cool, folks.Where Does Sublimation Excel?

 - Athletic wear: Those moisture-wicking polyester jerseys?
 Sublimation paradise